 Suzanne Horton, Facebook

 We said: Delve deep under the surface in this epic underwater adventure with Professor Aronnax and crew as they attempt to rid the seas of a terrifying creature stalking its depths.

 You said: I pinched my sister's copy and was completely enthralled, it showed me science could be beautiful.
 I ended up doing a physics degree and having a life-long love of the ocean.

 We said: This twist on the popular orphan stories of the early 20th century is one of the most widely-adapted stories of all time; which given its ever-relevant themes of family, identity and displacement is no surprise.

-They said: In the freckled, bookish redhead I found myself and hopes of finding acceptance, love and a happy ending.
+You said: In the freckled, bookish redhead I found myself and hopes of finding acceptance, love, and a happy ending.
 In the language, I found a gateway to a new world.

 We said: A story of family loyalties set in space, Meg Murry uses her courage and strength to overcome the odds to rescue her father.
 The book was adapted for the silver screen in 2018 by Disney and starred Oprah Winfrey and Reese Witherspoon.

 You said: It awakens self-awareness and has an overwhelming theme of love and being able to ask for help.
 This book is one I have read and reread and it always has a new effect on me.
 I'm nearly 50 now...

 Arielle Cernes, Facebook